sourcegraph/about/blogposts/2022/developer-productivity.md

 In this post, I've sketched out some pictures that resonate with one developer—me.
 What about you?
 When you think about your own creative process and your team’s processes, what pictures come to mind?
 Let us know in the comments on Reddit or Twitter.

 _Huge thanks to Dan Robinson, Thorsten Ball, Stephen Gutekanst, Timothy Liu, and Nick Moore for providing feedback on this post._

+#### About the author

+_Beyang Liu is the CTO and co-founder of Sourcegraph, the code intelligence platform for dev teams and making coding more accessible to more people.
+Prior to Sourcegraph, Beyang was a software engineer at Palantir Technologies, where he developed new data analysis software for Fortune 500 companies.
+Beyang studied Computer Science at Stanford, where he published research in probabilistic graphical models and computer vision at the Stanford AI Lab._

 ### More posts like this